MicrosoftDocs/sql-docs/docs/includes/synapse-analytics-od-unsupported-syntax.md

 > [!NOTE]
-> This syntax is not suuported by SQL on-demand (preview).
+> This syntax is not supported by Azure Synapse Analytics SQL on-demand (preview).